Hallowman3000/my-portfolio/README.md

 Custom styling and transitions are used for hover effects and focus states.
 The footer is styled to stay at the bottom and span the full width of the page

+WEATHER.
+JS
+This JavaScript code adds interactivity to the weather dashboard, enabling users to search for weather information by city name or use their current location to get weather data. in summary:
+The script fetches weather data from the OpenWeatherMap API.
+Users can search for weather information by entering a city name or use their current location.
+The weather details and a 5-day forecast are displayed on the dashboard.
+The script uses the Geolocation API to get the user's current coordinates.
+Weather data is fetched and displayed using dynamically generated HTML.